This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 Group dynamics play an important role not just in the training room but in our everyday lives, too.
 As a trainer, it is highly useful to be conscious of the dynamics taking place in the group and to be aware of the best ways to deal with a group depending on its dynamics.
 In this session, therefore, we introduce the topic of group dynamics and its influence on the training process.

 A 90-minute session, as scheduled in our template agenda, gives only enough time to scratch the surface of this topic.
-Actually, this is an excellent topic for an advanced train the trainer course, where participants already have hundreds of training hours behind them and thus many personal experiences to refer to .
+Actually, this is an excellent topic for an advanced training development course, where participants already have hundreds of training hours behind them and thus many personal experiences to refer to.

 But until then, you have to start somewhere, and this is the point for that.